HEALING TREE FARM is a permaculture demonstration farm located at the Leelanau Conservancy owned DeYoung property in beautiful Leelanau County.

 A landscape designer by trade, Christopher became interested in permaculture after receiving his Masters from the Conway School of Landscape Design in western Massachusetts in 2006.
 Today he shares his time between landscape work for area resorts and residents (minus the use of chemical fertilizers or biocides) and work on the farm.

-Samantha & Christopher Graves live in Traverse City, MI with their four children, trusty beagle, two cats, and a hen.
+Samantha & Christopher Graves live in Traverse City, MI with their four children, trusty beagle, two cats, sheep, ducks, and chickens.